China and Uighurs: Cultural Cleansing in Name of Counter-Terrorism

 Beijing’s Justification

-After previously denying their existence, Beijing has begun to mount defense of this system of mass incarceration in the name of counter-terrorism.
+After previously denying their existence, Beijing has begun to mount a defense of this system of mass incarceration in the name of counter-terrorism.

 China’s Foreign Minister Wang Yi, speaking after meeting with Germany’s foreign minister in Beijing on 13 November, asserted that China’s approach in Xinjiang is “completely in line with the direction the international community has taken to combat terrorism, and are an important part of the global fight against terrorism.”

-However, an assessment of the terrorist threat to Xinjiang and an exploration of the ideological and legislative underpinnings of the system of mass incarceration suggests Beijing is using counter-terrorism as pretext to conduct a form of “cultural cleansing” of the region’s Turkic Muslim population.
+However, an assessment of the terrorist threat to Xinjiang and an exploration of the ideological and legislative underpinnings of the system of mass incarceration suggests Beijing is using counter-terrorism as a pretext to conduct a form of “cultural cleansing” of the region’s Turkic Muslim population.

 This amounts to a cautionary tale in the global “war on terrorism” whereby an authoritarian state has eagerly instrumentalized the threat of terrorism to enhance its control over a historically-contested frontier region and distinctive ethnic minority population.